 Passing the Word On

 That is still the way that people come to Jesus: somebody who has already met Him introduces a friend or family member to the Lord.
-It is not complicated but a highly relational activity.
-If you know Jesus and care for your friend then surely it is your responsibility to introduce them.
+It is not complicated but it is an intentional and relational activity.
+If you know Jesus and care for your friend, then surely it is your responsibility to introduce them to Him (1 Peter 3:15).
 When you do, you can be sure that Jesus knows all about them and will start to change them, so that they will be able to fulfil the reason for which they have been born.

 © Dr Paul Adams